-Join Michael Lehman for an in-depth discussion in this video Understanding Windows Azure, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Understanding Windows Azure, part of Building Windows Phone 8 Apps with Azure.

 Before we dig in to connecting a Windows Phone 8 app to Windows Azure.
 Let's take a high level tour of Windows Azure and focus in on those features we'll be using in this course.
 So what is Windows Azure?
 Windows Azure is a collection of services.
 Computes services, network services, data services and app services.
 In this course we're going to be focusing specifically on data services and app services.
 Windows Azure Compute Services include virtual machines, websites, cloud services, and mobile services.